-You are eligible to file for a Family Abuse Prevention Act restraining order if you have experienced domestic abuse within the last 180 days* by a family or household member, which is defined as:
+You are eligible to file for a Family Abuse Prevention Act restraining order if you have experienced domestic abuse within the last 180 days and are in imminent danger of further abuse1 by a family or household member.
+A family or household member is defined as:

 - a current or former spouse;

 - an adult related by blood, marriage or adoption;

 - someone you are living with or have lived with in the past and had a sexual relationship with (“cohabited with”);

 - someone you have been in a sexually intimate relationship with, within two years immediately preceding the filing of a restraining order petition under; or